dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 #### Just Like The Body Follows The Head...

-- just like the body follows the head, the social organism follows the projection of attention, in aggregate. where there is aggregate attention, there will be motion towards and away from the object of focus. where there is change in aggregate attention, there will be change in motion and direction of motion, towards and away from the spatially distributed changes.
+- just like the body follows the head, both the individual and the social organism follow the projection of attention, in aggregate. where there is aggregate attention, there will be motion towards and away from the object of focus. where there is change in aggregate attention, there will be change in motion and direction of motion, towards and away from the spatially distributed changes.
   - this applies to abstract notions of space, location, direction, and motion. to understand this, think about how you might measure attention on social networks and imagine what the notion of a